PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 decison Mechanism's `value <Mechanism_Base.value>`).
 This returns their most recently assigned values.
 However, as an instance of the `Parameters` class, a parameter can be `stateful <Parameter.stateful>`, which means it can have more than one value associated with it.
-For example, PsyNeuLink has the capacity to execute the same Component in different `contexts <Parameter_statefulness>`, either as part of different Compositions or, within the same Composition, as part of `model-based simulations <OptimizationControlMechanism_Model_Based>` executed by the Composition's `controller <Composition_Controller>`.
+For example, PsyNeuLink has the capacity to execute the same Component in different `contexts <Parameter_Statefulness>`, either as part of different Compositions or, within the same Composition, as part of `model-based simulations <OptimizationControlMechanism_Model_Based>` executed by the Composition's `controller <Composition_Controller>`.
 The value of a parameter in a particular context can be accessed by using the `get <Parameter.get>` method for the parameter and providing the context, for example::